POLLACK recommends the following guidelines for fabric care.

 - W Water-based cleaning agents only (solvent-free cleaners, shampoos or foams)

-- WS Water-based cleaning agents should be used for water-based stains; use solvent cleaners for oil- based stains
+- WS Water-based cleaning agents should be used for water-based stains; use solvent cleaners (dry cleaning) for oil- based stains

 - WS Bleach Cleanable Can be cleaned with bleach, in addition to water- and solvent-based agents; these fabrics will